 Two megalithic war machines stood nearly three stories tall, silent and powered down.
 Heavy cannons bristled from their shoulders.
 Scaffolding had been erected so mechaniks could work on the massive constructs.

 “Stormwalls,” Gerard breathed.
 “That’s just impressive, is what that is,” he said in admiration.
 “I hope we get to see them in a fight.”

 “Don’t get overly excited, private,” Merrimack replied.
 “Khador has their own colossals.”
 Then he smiled.
 “But yeah, they’re something to behold when their guns go live,” he said.

 “You’ve seen them in action!?”
 Kirk asked, astonished.

 “Not quite,” said Merrimack.
-“I saw Cygnaran Armory officials performing tests with one outside Steelwater when I was stationed there.
-I watched it turn a derelict ironclad into chunks of metal.”
+“I watched Cygnaran Armory officials performing tests with one outside Steelwater when I was stationed there.
+Turned a damn ironclad into chunks of metal.”

 “I’m jealous of you Corporal, and that’s not something I ever thought I’d say,” Alex said.
 Merrimack ignored the jab.

 They finally reached their destination: their own little segment of the enormous camp, with several rows of tents for them to bunk in and their own field, presumably for assembly or practice maneuvers.
 The field was already occupied by forty or so trenchers who were standing or sitting lazily.

 “Who are those blokes?”
 Gerard asked Reynolds.